 Notes on General Education Requirements

-In addition to completing a major, students must satisfy USM's General Education (Core Curriculum) requirements and receive a total of at least 120 credits to graduate.
-Below we provide notes on General Education requirements that overlap with the major in general Linguistics or General Education courses that we recommend for students majoring in general Linguistics.
+In addition to completing a major, students must satisfy USM's General Education (Core Curriculum) requirements and earn a total of at least 120 credits to graduate.
+The following information outlines General Education requirements that overlap with the major in general Linguistics or General Education courses recommended for students majoring in general Linguistics.

 Cultural Interpretation: Second level (and higher) language courses fulfill this requirement, so the language requirement for the major (as long as it includes a course beyond the first level) will also fulfill this General Education requirement.

 Science Exploration: LIN 185 meets this requirement if LIN 186 (the one-credit lab associated with LIN 185) is taken as well.

 Diversity: LIN 185 also meets this requirement (and can be used to fulfill both requirements).